 Temporary scaffolding was being used to gain access to conveyors and inspection hatches during construction and commissioning, which was deemed not suitable for long-term operation.
 A constraint for these platforms was that three of them had to be either rotatable or removable to provide access whilst not in use for maintenance and cleaning activities.

-The engineering across the majority of scopes is now complete along with 50% of permitting.
-Over the next few months, initial construction will focus on improving the noise insulation of the rail unloading building, where the potash is unloaded from the railcars.
-It will also include weather proofing and sealing up where the conveyor galleries meet the transfer towers, to improve product quality and prolong the life of the structure.
-While Allnorth has been managing each scope’s technical challenges, we are also working on an operating facility, of which the primary function is to ship potash internationally.
+Initial construction focused on improving the noise insulation of the rail unloading building, where the potash is unloaded from the railcars.
+It also included weatherproofing and sealing up where the conveyor galleries meet the transfer towers, to improve product quality and prolong the life of the structure.
+In addition to managing each scope’s technical challenges, we also worked on an operating facility, of which the primary function is to ship potash internationally.

 - Structural engineering